Content Warnings

 Q: From a writer’s point of view — isn’t this self-censorship?

 A: Quite the contrary.
 By putting CWs on my work I can write whatever I like.
-Those who rather not read that kind of content know to stay away.
+People who rather not read that kind of content know to stay away.
 I much rather have people just not read my story, than be harmed by my words.

 Rono's Debt